2024·

 Pints & Patrons

-• GPU fluid mesh generation.
-Uses raymarching to generate a new mesh each frame, 'welds' verts of tris to ensure smooth shading.
-Resolution can be altered to ensure it runs efficiently in high-demand situations.
-Can generate a new mesh with 100s of thousands of tris each frame with relative ease.
-Yet to be integrated with the fluid simulation, this will require a decent amount of work.
+- GPU fluid mesh generation.
+Uses raymarching to generate a new mesh each frame and welds triangle vertices to ensure smooth shading.
+Resolution can be altered to keep it efficient in high-demand situations.
+This rendering path was developed as a parallel strand for later integration with the fluid simulation.